 Distribution of the amount appropriated is made to the various school districts on the following basis: \$150,000 to each school district with the remaining funds allocated proportionally on the basis of the average of each district's average daily attendance for the preceding year and the district's second month enrollment.
-Up to 25% of each district's allowance may be used for the employment of professional and service personnel after all applicable provisions of WVC §\$18-9A-4 and 18-9A-5 have been fully utilized.
+Up to 25% of each district's allowance may be used for the employment of professional and service personnel after all applicable provisions of WVC §§18-9A-4 and 18-9A-5 have been fully utilized.
 The funds for personnel, however, cannot be used to increase the total number of professional non-instructional personnel in the central office beyond four.
-Funds may also be used for implementation and maintenance of the West Virginia Education Information System (WVEIS).